licensezero/licensezero-questions/README.md

 To suggest a question about License Zero for this page, open an issue or pull request [on GitHub](https://github.com/licensezero/licensezero-questions).

+If you're having a problem using License Zero, [e-mail support](mailto:support@artlessdevices.com).

 **Do _not_ put confidential information about you, your work, or your clients in issues or pull requests.
 Do _not_ ask for legal advice on GitHub, or try to disguise requests for legal advice as general questions or hypotheticals.
 You don't want advice from anybody dumb enough to fall for that.**

 ## Are you my lawyer?